Elanmarkowitz/elanmarkowitz.github.io/_pages/about.md

 I'm currently a final year PhD student at the University of Southern California, working under the guidance of Greg Ver Steeg and Aram Galstyan.
 I'm open to employment opportunities starting in Summer 2025.

-Hi there!

-I am a researcher with a focus on combining graph learning and language modeling.
-My projects have ranged from designing and training combined language-graph hybrid models to building agentic LLM retrieval systems with inference-time search for improved reasoning.

-I am a final year PhD student at the University of Southern California under the advisement of Greg Ver Steeg and Aram Galstyan.
-Currently open to employment opportunities beginning Summer 2025.

 Education
 ======
 Prior to U.S.C., I studied at UCLA where I received my B.S. in Computer Science (2018).